 You can use a tool like Trim to help you reduce these expenses.
 Trim is free to use and they cut subscriptions you no longer use or negotiate bills, helping you save money.

-After you discussed your solutions and action steps, plan the next money date on your calendar.
+After you have discussed your solutions and action steps, plan the next money date on your calendar.

 The best thing about having a money date is that they are great for accountability.
 It’s the perfect time to hold your spouse accountable and follow up to make sure they’re doing what they said they would do.